-Our colleague Luca Capua will hold an e-poster presentation on “Antibodies fragments as capturing sites to enhance cardiac troponin detection (cTn) in Extended Gate Metal-Oxide-Semiconductor Field Effect Transistors (EGFET)” at the ESC Congress 2020, Amsterdam, NL.
+Luca Capua will hold an e-poster presentation on “Antibodies fragments as capturing sites to enhance cardiac troponin detection (cTn) in Extended Gate Metal-Oxide-Semiconductor Field Effect Transistors (EGFET)” at the ESC Congress 2020, Amsterdam, NL.

-Our colleague Matteo Cavalieri is giving a presentation on “Fabrication of ferroelectric Gd:HfO2 by pulsed laser deposition in a CMOS compatible process” at the IFCS-ISAF 2020, Keystone, CO, USA.
+Matteo Cavalieri is giving a presentation on “Fabrication of ferroelectric Gd:HfO2 by pulsed laser deposition in a CMOS compatible process” at the IFCS-ISAF 2020, Keystone, CO, USA.

-A paper written by our colleague Nicolò Oliva, “WSe2/SnSe2 vdW heterojunction Tunnel FET with subthermionic characteristic and MOSFET co-integrated on same WSe2 flake” was published on Nature.
+A paper written by Nicolò Oliva, “WSe2/SnSe2 vdW heterojunction Tunnel FET with subthermionic characteristic and MOSFET co-integrated on same WSe2 flake” was published on Nature.
 The paper shows a p-type TFET co-integrated on the same flake with a p-type MOSFET in a WSe2/SnSe2 material system platform, which represents the new state-of-the-art in the field.

-Our colleagues Clarissa Convertino, Carlotta Gastaldi and Nicolò Oliva are giving their presentations on Dec 10th (session 23) and 11th (session 37) at IEDM, San Francisco, CA, USA.
+Clarissa Convertino, Carlotta Gastaldi and Nicolò Oliva are giving their presentations on Dec 10th (session 23) and 11th (session 37) at IEDM, San Francisco, CA, USA.

 The Nanolab article “A novel reconfigurable CMOS compatible Ka band bandstop structure using split-ring resonators and Vadandium Dioxide (VO2) phase change switches” obtained the third place-award for the “Sixty-Second Presentation (S2P) Competition” at 2019 IEEE MTT-S International Microwave Symposium in Boston, USA.